Above is a 13 element (see element count) TV aerial and 3 element DAB aerial, illustrating the main components found on Yagi type aerials.

 if you`ve got high signal strength at the (unamplified) aerial it`s likely the signal

 quality will also be good, excluding co-

-The aerial and its downlead (see Cable) are taken for granted by almost everyone, but they are just as important as the TV and in fact (electronically speaking) are actually part of it.
+The aerial and its downlead (see cable) are taken for granted by almost everyone, but they are just as important as the TV and in fact (electronically speaking) are actually part of it.
 Many people will happily spend hundreds of pounds on their television but are, apparently, unwilling to spend any more than is absolutely necessary on their aerial installation.
-This is an important point because the difference in gain between a cheap "contract" aerial and, say, a Yagi18 of the same group, can sometimes be quite small, but it will make some difference, and that difference (particularly with digital signals, see “Digital cliff edge") could make all the difference.
-In addition there are big differences in build quality between many of the aerials available on the market.
-Remember that a decent aerial installation should last 20 to 30 years or more *, and at the end of the day what`s the cost of a good quality aerial install compared to the cost of the average TV, or your sanity when your Digital picture keeps freezing ? ! ?
+This is an important point because the difference in gain between a cheap "contract" aerial (or DIY wideband aerial) and, say, a Yagi18 of the same group, can sometimes be quite small, but it will make some difference, and that difference (particularly with digital signals, see “Digital cliff edge") could make all the difference.
+More certainly there are big differences in build quality between many of the aerials available on the market.
+Remember that a decent aerial installation should last 20 to 30 years or more, and at the end of the day what`s the cost of a good quality aerial install compared to the cost of the average TV, or your sanity when your Digital picture starts freezing ? ! ?